 From a country farm at the turn of the century, to a thriving business contributing for over 116 years to the fabric of the community’s history, East Lawn’s development as an outstanding Sacramento business can be traced.

 In 1904, East Lawn Memorial Park opened the gates to its forty acres of land on the outskirts of town.
 Dedicatory services held at the cemetery drew a large crowd of over a thousand area residents.
-A newspaper article covering the event stated that the site selected for the cemetery was the “Old Newton Booth place, formerly known as the Twin Oaks Farm.
+A newspaper article covering the event stated that the site selected for the cemetery was the “Old Newton Booth (11th Governor of California) place, formerly known as the Twin Oaks Farm.
 It is on a pretty hill, which rises with the gentle slopes out of the plain, and thus has afforded excellent opportunities for artistic work in laying out the cemetery with a park effect.”